Mexican Tuna Salad (Ensalada de Atun)

 Ingredients

-• 1 12 oz can Can white Tuna in water Or your favorite canned tuna
+• 1 12 oz can White Tuna in water

-• ¼ cup Pickled jalapeños (+ 2 tablespoons of their juice) chopped in small pieces
+• ¼ cup Pickled jalapeños (+ 2 to 3 tablespoons of their juice) - chopped in small pieces

 • Kosher Salt